-This is an upperdivision writing workshop in which students receive instruction and feedback in writing as well as reinforcement of writing skills.
+This is an upper-division writing workshop in which students receive instruction and feedback in writing as well as reinforcement of writing skills.
 Taught by an English professor, the course allows students to develop writing projects for assignments in their major program and to receive guidance on these projects from the planning stages through completion.
 Input from faculty members in the student's major program is encouraged.
-Offered every semester.
 Prerequisite: C- or higher in ENG 102.
+Offered: Every semester.